 In addition, the site has been recognized as the top-rated social network for B2B lead generation.

 Where many brands fall short is not having an optimized presence on LinkedIn.
-In this 1-minute video clip, Mandy reveals why your LinkedIn profile is your secret weapon for building brand authority and expanding your influence on the platform.
+In this 45-second video clip, Mandy reveals the one standout LinkedIn profile section that can help you build brand authority and expand your influence on the platform.

 How to Become a Thought Leader